andreasfender/guitarpie/README.md

 ### Testing note detection (Basic Pitch)

-The _backend.midi_websocket_ script prints note events by default and every note is sent to the frontend.
+To test the note detection (based on Basic Pitch), you can use the following script:

+    python -m backend.testing.midi_test_bp

-This script simply prints detected note events in the console.
+This script simply prints detected note events (without a websocket).
-The optional command line arguments are the same as with the _midi_websocket.py_ above and it also calls the ```activate_profile``` function.
+The optional command line arguments are the same as with the _midi_websocket.py_ above.
+The ```activate_profile``` function described above is also called, so that the detection can be tested with specific settings.

 ### Testing websocket connection